-These are the values of BCAA's present in Whey Prime and Impact Whey.
+These are the BCAA values present in Whey Prime and Impact Whey.

-There is obviously a significant difference, and below is a small and ironic description of the brand in relation to this product.
+There is obviously a significant difference, and below is a small, ironic description of the brand in relation to this product.

-?Our team of scientists, nutritionists and food engineers went back to the starting point and rethought the entire whey production process.
+?Our team of scientists, nutritionists and food engineers went back to square one and rethought the entire whey production process.

-Applying modern scientific knowledge and cutting edge technology, we found new ways to produce whey and optimized the whole process.
+Applying modern scientific knowledge and cutting-edge technology, we found new ways to produce whey and optimized the entire process.

-New knowledge and procedures for the most efficient protein ever, and still enriched with BCAA's.
+New knowledge and procedures for the most efficient protein ever, enriched with BCAA's.

 The most efficient protein ever, enriched with BCAA's and has only 12,72% of these amino acids.